 When you lease your vehicle, a door ding isn’t just a door ding — it’s a potential penalty.
 Most leasing companies account for a little wear, but anything that would be considered excessive will be a penalty when you are ready to turn in your vehicle.
 Watch for excessive wear — both on the exterior and interior of the vehicle — to avoid any penalties at the end of your lease.

 3. Late or Missed Payment

 Of all the dos and don’ts of leasing a car, missing a payment definitely tops the “don’t” list.
 Here’s why: If you have forgotten to make a payment, or if your payments arrive past due, you will likely forfeit your deposit.
 If you have missed more than one payment, you could be in danger of having your vehicle repossessed.
 Avoid penalty by staying current, or contacting your leasing agent if your financial circumstances have changed and you need to renegotiate your lease.

 4. Missed Maintenance

-If your lease agreement has a maintenance stipulation, pay attention.
+Is maintenance included a lease?
+Not always.
+But if your lease agreement does have a maintenance stipulation, pay attention.
 You will need to schedule regular car maintenance, including oil changes, tire rotations and other basic upkeep.
 Often, you can take this back to the dealership for maintenance.
 Keep good records of this work to avoid a penalty at the end of your lease term.